slchackers/SLCH/README.md

 slchackers
 ==========

-Overview of all slchacker projects
+Overview and planning for all slchacker projects.
+See the issues to follow the discussion.